 I occasionally get questions about winter in Korea, so I thought I’d publish this guide in full!
 Here are some tips on staying warm and places to visit if you plan on visiting during the colder months.

 I should warn you, I’m not a very wintry person.
 If I was allowed to, I’d eat my weight in food in November and then sleep like a bear from December – March.
-I haven’t been super far north of Seoul because it’s a mission and a half to get most places in Gangwon-do (where the Olympics are) from Jeollanam-do, but I do know enough to give you some tips on surviving the weather and where to go.
+I haven’t been super far north of Seoul because it’s a mission and a half to get most places in Gangwon-do (where the Olympics were) from where I lived in Jeolla, but I do know enough to give you some tips on surviving the weather and where to go.

 Tips for Winter in Korea

 The sections are broken up into the following, so if you want to skip to one, you can just click on the links.
 I should also note there are some affiliate links, so I’ve put a * at the end so you know which ones they are!

 - What’s the Weather Really Like